Why do we need a new protocol?

 Telecommunications companies will benefit from a secure, resilient, safe and reliable infrastructure to improve services for business and local communities.

-How much different is SRP from our existing infrastructure operations?
+How much different is SRPNetOS from our existing infrastructure operations?

 SRP is significantly different both technically and operationally.